AdirthaBorgohain/NER-RE/README.md

 Here, we fine-tune a transformers model for NER using spaCy v3, and on top of it, we add relation extraction as well to the pipeline finetuning a transformers model.

-At its core, the relation extraction model is a classifier that predicts a relation r for a given pair of entity {e1, e2}.
+At its core, the relation extraction model is a classifier that predicts a relation `r` for a given pair of entity `{e1, e2}`.
 In case of transformers, this classifier is added on top of the output hidden states.
 The pre-trained model that we are going to fine-tune is a BERT model but any pre-trained model available in huggingface library can be used by simply inputting the name in the config files.

 Sample annotated data for training can be found inside the assets directory of both the model folders.
-This repository contains code for training NER and RE models and then using them together using the NER_RE class from NER_RE.py python script.
+This repository contains code for training NER and RE models and then using them together using the PipelineModel class from ``PipelineModel.py`` python script.
 Codebase for both the models follow spaCy's recommended file structuring.

 ### Important Commands: